 - Voice search is one crucial area of specialisation.
 25% of searches today are happening via voice.

-18. Is Career in Digital Marketing a Good choice?
+18. Is a Career in Digital Marketing a Good choice?

 Honestly, yes.
 I would recommend so.
-Here is a video that talks about some of the biggest challenges of Digital Marketing Agency.
-You can also notice how finding the right candidate for Digital Marketing is one of the biggest problems of the industry:
+Here is a video that talks about some of the biggest challenges of a Digital Marketing Agency.
+You can also notice how finding the right candidate for Digital Marketing is one of the biggest problems in the industry: